-Yesterday evening I went to the Adobe CS4 presentation in Gent with Bunker.
+Yesterday evening I went to the Adobe CS4 presentation in Ghent with Bunker.
 Koen De Weggheleire, from the Adobe User Group Belgium, organized this free event to celebrate the Creative Suite 4 launch.
 We even got some champaign!
-Sadly enough we had to leave early to catch the last train and missed the BBQ.
+Sadly, we had to leave early to catch the last train and missed the BBQ.

 Klaasjan Tukker and Ton Frederiks from Adobe started off with an overview of the suite.
 I’m only an occasional Photoshop user and had no idea how many different products Adobe offers today.
 Although they rebranded the old macromedia products somewhat to fit in with the other Adobe application, Dreamweaver still looks like a macromedia creation.
 Some of the more impressive new features include content aware scaling and speech to text transcription in Adobe Premiere.
 I liked Ton’s remark: “Killing pixels is bad!” when he was showing the non-destructive image editing features in Adobe Bridge.
 Why do they need Bridge by the way?!
 Does anyone start the day by opening Bridge as his main interface to all Adobe products?